 Renowned wildlife artist

-This talk is a special not-to-be-missed treat from artist Gamini Ratnavira.
-It grew out of his presentation at the 2023 Sedona Hummingbird Festival: Gamini painted a hummingbird live onstage while casually sharing spellbinding stories of wildlife he has encountered over the course of his life.
-Now at our request, Gamini has created this talk, complete with his own illustrations, about some of his most vivid wildlife memories.
-Make sure to stop by Gamini’s booth where he is selling and signing copies of his brand-new book “Hummingbirds: A Celebration of their Beauty through Art.”
+Artist Gamini Ratnavira, a Sedona Hummingbird Festival favorite, will paint a hummingbird live on stage as he explains his technique and his personal history through wonderful stories of his unusual life.
+Make sure to stop by Gamini’s booth where he is selling and signing copies of his book “Hummingbirds: A Celebration of their Beauty through Art.”
 This book features paintings of 365 species of hummingbird, each one infused with the signature magic only Gamini can bring to a painting.

 Gamini Ratnavira is a self-taught Sri Lankan-American wildlife artist of international renown.
 Inspired by the magnificant rainforest country he grew up in and wanting to share the beauty and wonder of nature with those around him, he became a professional wildlife artist at the age of 19.
 He says: “As a Buddhist, respect for all life and nature is ingrained in my life philosophy and is a part of my canvas.
 I have been fortunate to visit over 55 countries, keeping detailed sketchbooks, taking photos, and creating paintings from these travels.”
 The president of Sri Lanka collected his work and named him his Chief Advisor on Wildlife and Conservation.
 Gamini also worked with Britain’s Prince Philip to develop “Let them Live,” an elephant conservation program with the World Wildlife Fund.
 Gamini and his art have become a much-loved centerpiece at every Sedona Hummingbird Festival since its inception in 2012.